ergo-log.com

 Your body burns more fat with BCAA isoleucine

 Consuming protein and carbs before and during a training session boosts muscle growth – that's nothing new.
 But if fat loss is your goal, you're probably not so keen on this strategy.
 In this case, BCAA supplements might be an idea.
-According to researchers at Oita University in Japan, the BCAA isoleucine [structural formula shown below] enhances the body's fat burning.
+According to an animal study done by researchers at Oita University in Japan, the BCAA isoleucine [structural formula shown below] enhances the body's fat burning.

 Leucine, isoleucine and valine, all BCAAs, play a key role in muscle tissue during physical exercise.
 Introduce them into an athlete's body during a workout and less muscle tissue is broken down – and the anabolic stimulus of the training increases.
 When the muscle cells are faced with an energy shortage, they'll convert the BCAAs into energy instead of their own proteins.
 At the same time, the muscle cells' anabolic or anticatabolic mechanisms work harder the more leucine the cells absorb.